alakra/ticket-to-ride-core/README.md

 * They have secrets.
 * They have limited effects due to randomness.

-But he real draw for me was to build a proof-of-concept game server that could manage the state of thousands of turn-based games on a single server without going to great lengths to configure the server.
+But the real draw for me was to build a proof-of-concept game server that could manage the state of thousands of turn-based games on a single server without going to great lengths to configure the server.